 Use this Subject LibGuide to help you make the most of the library and information resources and services.

-This video introduces a range of evidence-based resources from NICE including, NICE Evidence Search, Clinical Knowledge Summaries, the BNF and BNFC.
+This video introduces a range of evidence-based resources from NICE including Clinical Knowledge Summaries, the BNF and BNFC.

 You'll also find a selection of relevant e-books on the SPRAWLS Educational Foundation website.